Nimish-go/ThinkSchool_RecipeManager_Assignment/README.md

     - After completing the "Edit", Click "Save" Button.
 After Saving, the recipe will get updated.
 Click on "Read More" Link once more to view your edits.

+6. **Search and Filter Functionality**
+    - Click on the Search bar, and search for a recipe by typing the recipe title.

+    - The *Searched Recipe* will Render.

+    - Click on the dropdown filter of *Filter By Difficulty* or *Max Prep Time*.
+You can  also filter recipes by selecting filter from both filters.

+    - The *Filtered Recipe* will rendered.

 ## Data Structure in localStorage
 The recipes that are loaded on the Homepage are stored in "localStorage" under the key:
 ```